eprbell/rp2/docs/user_faq.md

 Of course the user still needs to keep all the documentation for previous years as well as for the current year.
 Also they will need to keep the same accounting method they were using previously: to switch accounting method (e.g. from FIFO to LIFO) it's necessary to speak to a tax professional first.

-### Why Should I Use RP2 Instead on Another Software?
+### Why Should I Use RP2 Instead of Another Software?
 RP2 has all of the following features:
 * 100% privacy-focused;
 * 100% open-source;